javidominguez/MozillaScripts/README.md

 ## Thunderbird

-In a message window:
+* In a message window:
 	* Control+Shift+(1-4) Reads the sender and recipients of the message.
 If pressed twice quickly, opens the options menu.
 	* Control+Shift+5 Reads the subject of the message.
 	* Control+Shift+6 Reads date of the message.
+* In the bar of fast filtering:
+	* Press down Arrow to display more options, enter to check/unchek the selected option.
+* In messages list:
+	* If the preview pane is active, press space bar to read the message without leaving the list.